eNMS-automation/eNMS/docs/inventory/configuration_management.rst

    :alt: Configuration Management table.
    :align: center

 For some device, the configuration cannot be retrieved only with a netmiko command.
 You can create your own configuration backup services if need be.
+Targets are defined at service, like any other services.
+The task ``poller_task`` will periodically run all services that are located in the ``àutomation/services/configuration_management`` directory.

 Configure polling
 -----------------